Veedrac/Sublime-Extras/readme.md

 `activate_selected_selections` is better than `activate_selections` so I advise not using the first — `activate_selected_selections` will fall back on it cleanly. `activate_selected_selections` is mainly useful when you can use `[better_]find_all_under`, store all of those, select a region containing some of them and "pop" that region.

+Derived from [Mark And Move](https://github.com/colinta/SublimeMarkAndMove).
 Many thanks to Colin T.A.
-Gray for the idea, strategy and original code.
+Gray for the idea, strategy and original code!

 ### Aligning cursors